aws-samples/amazon-sagemaker-feature-store-end-to-end-workshop/09-module-security/README.md

 * m9_01_nb2_control_fg_online_access.ipynb

 ### 09-03-cross-account-access
 In this sub-module, we provide an aproach of how to use a cross account feature store architecture with a central feature store situated on the admin/owner account.
-We show how to set dicoverability and access permissions to features groups on the admin/owner account and how to manipulate cross account features from a consumer account.
+We show how to set discoverability and access permissions to features groups on the admin/owner account and how to manipulate cross account features from a consumer account.

 #### Notebooks:
 * m9_03_nb1_cross-account-admin.ipynb